italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 (Q)EAA Non-normative examples
 -----------------------------

-In the following, we provide a non-normative example of (Q)EAA VC in JSON.
+In the following, we provide a non-normative example of (Q)EAA in JSON.

 .. code-block:: JSON